Discover how "Lobster Boy" Grady Stiles got his "claws" and how he eventually began using them to commit murder.

 The Murder Of Lobster Boy

-Grady Stiles had escaped prison and gained a sense of being above the law, and thus the beatings became more severe.
+Grady Stiles had evaded prison and gained a sense of being above the law, and thus the beatings became more severe.
 His wife had finally reached her breaking point.

 Not one of them denied that they had intended to kill Grady Stiles.
 During the trial, his wife spoke at length of his abusive history.
 “My husband was going to kill my family,” she told the court, “I believe that from the bottom of my heart.”